Alen Harbas

-Alen Harbas (born 26 February 2004) is an Australian professional footballer who currently plays for Chalkanoras Idaliou.
+Alen Harbas (born 26 February 2004) is an Australian professional soccer player who currently plays for Chalkanoras Idaliou.

 Career

 Harbas started his senior career in National Premier Leagues NSW with the academy team Sydney FC II.
 During the 2023 season, he scored several crucial goals to help propel the club to a potential finals position.

 In July 2023, Harbas was loaned out to Finnish Veikkausliiga club KTP on a 18-month loan deal.
 On 30 July 2023, Harbas made his debut in the league in a 2–0 loss to KuPS.

 On 12 September 2025, Harbas signed with Cypriot side Chalkanoras Idaliou.

 Personal life

 Born in Australia, Harbas is of Bosnian descent.
 He is eligible to represent Australia and Bosnia and Herzegovina.